Outdoor Fun

 Need some color in your life?
 Lost Maples State Natural Area offers pops of maple madness in the Texas Hill Country.
 Photo Credit: Texas Parks and Wildlife

-With the first real cold front, the tree will set themselves on fire with colors of yellow, orange and even fiery red.
-So pack a picnic and head to a park for hiking, camping or just enjoying the view.
+With the first real cold front, the trees will set themselves on fire with colors of yellow, orange and even fiery red.
+So pack a picnic and head to a park for hiking, camping, or enjoying the view.
+With perfect flannel shirt weather and a bright blue sky, many parks in Texas offer the ideal fall color getaway.
+Whether you want to camp, glam or visit for the day, visitors will find top places to find fall color in Texas.

 Top Places to Find Fall Color in Texas